All Episodes

 Well, hey, if it makes everybody mad, it must be good.

-That is sophistry and that is small time thinking.
+That is sophistry, and that is small-time thinking.

 It's bad because it's bad.

-Uh what would Democrats would love for you to believe we're doing this to come up with consensus and compromise.
+Democrats would love for you to believe we're doing this to come up with consensus and compromise.

-New York Times, Washington Post, what's so bad about compromise?
+New York Times, Washington Post.

-What's I'll tell you what's so bad about compromise.
+I'll tell you what's so bad about compromise.

-When you're compromising your principles, when you're compromising what you believe, when you're compromising the country, when you're compromising the future of the traditions and the institutions and made the country great, it's worthless.
+When you're compromising your principles, when you're compromising what you believe, when you're compromising the country, when you're compromising the future of the traditions and the institutions that made the country great, it's worthless.

 Compromise in and of itself is not a virtue.